Beyond Fixed False Discovery Rates: Post-Hoc Conformal Selection with E-Variables: Preliminaries: Conventional Conformal Selection

 \section{Preliminaries: Conventional Conformal Selection}

-To provide the necessary background, in this section we briefly review the conventional conformal selection (CS) framework based on conformal p-variables and the Benjamini-Hochberg (BH) procedure introduced in \cite{jin2023selection}.
+To provide the necessary background, in this section we briefly review the conventional CS framework based on conformal p-variables and the BH procedure introduced in \cite{jin2023selection}.
 CS is a selection rule of the form \eqref{eq_sel_set} that imposes a constraint on the FDR \eqref{eq_FDR_def}, i.e.,

 for a pre-specified target maximum level $\alpha_{\textrm{max}} \in (0,1)$.
 Unlike the general utility-based rule \eqref{eq_set_rule} studied in this work, CS cannot adjust set size $|\mathcal{R}|$ and FDP level $\alpha$ as a function of the observed data $\mathcal{D}^{\textrm{cal}}$ and $\mathcal{X}^{\textrm{test}}$.
 Rather, it can only ensure the average guarantee \eqref{eq_FDR_gua}.
 CS serves as a baseline, highlighting the limitations in the state of the art that motivate the proposed class of selection methods.